dotmh/lambda-controller/readme.md

 ### Initialising

 You may want to do somethings on intialization of the extending mixin.
-Normally you would use the constructor for this but because of the way the addon system work, the constructor A) Can not be overridden or extends , and B) would have already fired.
+Normally you would use the constructor for this but because of the way the addon system works, the constructor A) Can not be overridden or extended, and B) would have already have been invoked.
 For this purpose you can use an "init" function.

 To use an init function declare a function called `init` on your mixin.